|Bid||48.20 x 800|

 |1y Target Est||N/A|

-The New York-based real estate investment trust said it had funds from operations of $17.6 million, or 32 cents per share, in the period.
-Funds from operations is a closely watched measure in the REIT ...
+NEW YORK (AP) _ Seritage Growth Properties (SRG) on Thursday reported a key measure of profitability in its second quarter.
+The real estate investment trust, based in New York, said it had funds from operations of $8.5 million, or 15 cents per share, in the period.
+Funds from operations is a closely watched measure in the REIT industry.